Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-\paragraph{\dqone{}.} \emph{Using an LLM prompted with a natural language description of the tutoring strategy is not enough for the Intent Selection.} The preliminary study in Table \ref{tab:PF_fidelity_evaluation} suggests that \name\ (V1) is successful in steering the LLM tutor towards PF, as evidenced by the greater number of RSMs elicited by this version.
+\textbf{\dqone{}.} \emph{Using an LLM prompted with a natural language description of the tutoring strategy is not enough for the Intent Selection.} The preliminary study in Table \ref{tab:PF_fidelity_evaluation} suggests that \name\ (V1) is successful in steering the LLM tutor towards PF, as evidenced by the greater number of RSMs elicited by this version.
 We observe that the version using \name\ with an LLM responsible for the Intent Selection (V4) did perform better than the baseline LLM (V2), but not as well as \name\ with our handcrafted Intent Selection mechanism.
 This result contributes to an answer to \dqone{} by showing that providing a natural language description of the tutoring strategy to follow and letting an LLM choose the intents accordingly does not yield satisfactory results in terms of tutoring strategy fidelity.

-\paragraph{RQ1.} \emph{The strategy followed by an LLM controlled by \name\ is determined by the Intent Selection procedure.} Overall, V3 achieves a rather high PF Score on the two problems, since it never provides any hint to students.
+\textbf{RQ1.} \emph{The strategy followed by an LLM controlled by \name\ is determined by the Intent Selection procedure.} Overall, V3 achieves a rather high PF Score on the two problems, since it never provides any hint to students.
 However, this result is more a consequence of the way we defined the PF score rather than a sign of PF fidelity, as V3 does not perform as well on our second proxy: It does not manage to elicit as many RSMs from students as V1, with an average of only 1.34.
-This shows that the strategy followed by an LLM controlled by \name\ is indeed determined by the Intent Selection procedure as it is the only part that differs between V1 and V3.
+This shows that the strategy followed by an LLM controlled by \name\ is determined by the Intent Selection procedure as it is the only part that differs (V1 vs. V3).

-Based on these results, \textbf{we decided not to include V3 and V4 in our field test} with real students to focus on the best-performing version (V1) while keeping the non-\name\ baseline (V2) for comparison.
+Based on our preliminary answers to \textbf{DQ1} and \textbf{RQ1}, \textbf{we decided not to include V3 and V4 in our field test} with real students to focus on the best-performing version (V1) while keeping the non-\name\ baseline (V2) for comparison.